 Background:

 The Spokane River is currently listed on the Ecology’s 303(d) list as impaired for PCB (polychlorinated biphenyl’s).
 Because PCB pollution in the watershed is derived from a complex combination of point sources, non-point sources, stormwater, ground water and potential airborne sources, the problem is being addressed by an innovative implementation process called the Spokane River Regional Toxics Task Force (SRRTTF).
 The SRRTTF was conceptualized in 2011 and is a highly cooperative effort that was formalized in 2012 with a Memorandum of Agreement that was signed by NPDES permittees, agencies and stakeholders so as to identify roles, process, and responsibilities by which the effort would proceed.
 SRRTTF membership and participation includes federal and state agencies, local departments of health, dischargers under NPDES wastewater and MS4 stormwater permits, non-profit organizations, public advocates and others.
 Participation in the SRRTTF is a requirement in the eight individual NPDES permits on the Spokane River in Washington and Idaho.
 The goal of the Task Force is to address this complex issue by developing a comprehensive plan and to make measurable progress towards bringing the Spokane River into compliance with applicable water quality standards for PCBs.
-The comprehensive plan is currently being developed and will identify PCB loads, sources, pathways of PCBs into the Spokane River and finally, it will recommend PCB control options and/or Best Management Practices (BMPs) to prevent the transport of these toxins to the river.
+The comprehensive plan is currently being developed and will identify PCB loads, sources, pathways of PCBs into the Spokane River and finally, it will recommend PCB control options and/or Best Management Practices (BMPs) to prevent the transport of these toxic chemicals to the river.
 In that context, the SRRTTF is intensely focused on any and all sources, means of transportation and the fate of (all 209 congeners) PCBs inside this watershed.
 The SRRTTF is also interested in the analysis of PCB congeners that are associated with this process, with ensuring that the results for effluent monitoring and requests that Discharge Monitoring Reports (DMRs) and full data sets are accessible and publicly available as they work towards meeting applicable water quality standards.
 The SRRTTF is using test methods to evaluate PCBs on a congener basis to help identify potential sources and better understand the relationship between PCBs in air, water, sediments and fish tissue.

 Recently, fish hatcheries have come under increased scrutiny for their contributions to the PCB loading into the waters they service with reared fish, and into the water bodies that they discharge into.
 A 2006 Washington Department of Ecology study indicated that “PCBs tended to be highest in hatchery fish whose food had comparatively high PCB concentrations” (Ecology, 2006).
 Clearly, fish food and the bioaccumulation of PCBs in the trout that are reared (and spawned) in the hatcheries is a delivery mechanism if they are planted into 303 (d) listed bodies.
 This problem is exacerbated by the fact that PCB concentrations in commercially prepared fish food are permitted up to a ceiling of 2 parts per million under FDA regulations.
 This allowance is orders of magnitude above the applicable water quality standard goals of the SRRTTF.
 The SRRTTF has identified fish hatchery effluent and potentially reared trout as a source of PCB loading into the Spokane River and will endeavour to address this pathway as the Comprehensive Plan is implemented.